damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ## Dealing with teamwork

 Now there’s two of you working in the same repository.
 It is no longer convenient to use the `master` branch for development.
-You decide to use seprate branches for both new features and new articles, and merge them into `master` when they are ready.
+You decide to use separate branches for both new features and new articles and merge them into `master` when they are ready.

 The problem is that your current CI config doesn’t care about branches at all.
 Whenever you push anything to GitLab, it will be deployed to S3.